Prinzhorn/skrollr/README.md

 That was easy, right?

-The numbers represent the keyFrame position (the top scroll offset in pixel).
-The highest keyFrame found in the document will be used to set the the max top scroll offset.
-There's one special keyFrame called "end" (i.e. "**data-end**=") which is the same as setting the largest value on each element.
+The numbers represent the key frame position (the top scroll offset in pixel).
+The highest key frame found in the document will be used to set the the max top scroll offset.
+There's one special key frame called "end" (i.e. "**data-end**=") which is the same as setting the largest value on each element.
 This makes it easier to have animations stop at the same time on the end.

 You can set multiple properties.